Alamantus/robbie.antenesse.net/_posts/2020-11-25-exporting-google-photos.md

 If you're not willing to pay Google and/or you're concerned about your [data privacy](https://en.wikipedia.org/wiki/Privacy_concerns_regarding_Google) (or maybe you just want to get your photos off Google to put on a different cloud hosting platform), read on!
 Do be warned, Google doesn't _want_ you to switch platforms, so they make it as inconvenient as possible to accomplish your goal.
 It's annoying and it takes a long time, but you stick with it, you can do it and this guide will help you!

 <aside>I also packaged up my own Google Photos export organizer so you can get your photos exported and sorted into a more usable and easier to view format.
-That'll be covered <a href="#processing-your-export">further down in the guide</a>.</aside>
+That's be covered <a href="#processing-your-export">further down in the guide</a>, but after more than 2 years, it's likely that Google has changed their metadata format and made the organizer obsolete.</aside>

 ## Getting Started